-Revolving credit facilities
+Revolving credit facility

-The Company has an unsecured revolving credit facility with a consortium of lenders, which is available for general corporate purposes, including backstopping the Company's commercial paper programs.
-The Company's revolving credit facility of \$2.0 billion consists of a \$1.0 billion tranche maturing on May 5, 2022 and a \$1.0 billion tranche maturing on May 5, 2024.
-Subject to the consent of the individual lenders, the Company has the option to increase the facility by an additional \$500 million during its term and to request an extension once a year to maintain the tenors of three years and five years of the respective tranches.
-The credit facility provides for borrowings at various benchmark interest rates, plus applicable margins, based on CN's debt credit ratings.
-In 2020, the Company borrowed \$100 million and repaid \$100 million on this facility.
-As at December 31, 2020 and 2019, the Company had no outstanding borrowings under this revolving credit facility.
+The Company has an unsecured revolving credit facility with a consortium of lenders, which is available for general corporate purposes including backstopping the Company's commercial paper programs.
+On June 22, 2021, the Company upsized its existing revolving credit agreement from \$2.0 billion to \$2.5 billion and amended certain provisions.
+On March 31, 2021, the Company's revolving credit facility agreement had been amended to extend the term of the credit facility by approximately two years and to adopt a sustainability linked loan structure whereby its applicable margins are adjusted upon achievement of certain sustainability targets, starting in 2022.
+The amended credit facility of \$2.5 billion consists of a \$1.25 billion tranche maturing on March 31, 2024 and a \$1.25 billion tranche maturing on March 31, 2026.
+Subject to the consent of the individual lenders, the Company has the option to increase the facility by an additional \$500 million during its term and to request an extension once a year to maintain the tenors of three year and five year of the respective tranches.
+The credit facility provides for borrowings at various benchmark interest rates, such as LIBOR, plus applicable margins, based on CN's credit ratings and sustainability targets.